ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales

-The release of \forestflow is timely for \lyaf analyses with the ongoing Dark Energy Spectroscopic Instrument (DESI) survey.
-As noted in \S\ref{sec:discussion}, \forestflow enables a series of novel multiscale studies with DESI data, including connecting large- and small-scale analyses as well as extending three-dimensional analyses to smaller scales.
+The release of \forestflow is particularly timely for \lyaf analyses with the ongoing Dark Energy Spectroscopic Instrument (DESI) survey.
+As discussed in Sect.~\ref{sec:discussion}, \forestflow enables a range of novel analyses with DESI data, including linking large- and small-scale studies and extending three-dimensional analyses to smaller scales.
 However, before applying \forestflow to cosmological inference, it will be necessary to model the effects of various astrophysical processes on \lya clustering, including metal contamination, damped \lya systems, and AGN feedback.